 The 2018 award was presented to Croydon Council’s parking enforcement team, in recognition of a scheme which creates temporary pedestrian zones outside schools.

 The previous year, it was awarded to Lewisham Council for a training initiative which sets out to increase the basic road awareness and safety of young motorcyclists in the borough.

 Cllr Teji Barnes, chair of the LRSC, said:

 “The London Road Safety Award provides the opportunity to gain recognition for individuals, groups or teams of people.

 “While the award celebrates work carried out within the education, training and publicity aspects of road safety, we welcome entries detailing partnership projects with members of the community, local businesses or other council departments.

-“This Award is a proven and positive way for road safety teams to publicise aspects of their work to colleagues, the local press and above all to the communities they serve.”
+“The award is a proven and positive way to publicise aspects of your work to senior officers, members, the local press and above all, the community you serve.”